 Continuous Integration

-In many projects, developers and testers work on different modules, creating executables that are integrated at regular intervals.
-This process is known as Continuous Integration (CI).
-CI helps identify and address defects or errors as soon as possible in the development lifecycle.
+Often in many projects, coders and testers operate on separate modules, creating executables that are integrated periodically.
+This procedure is identified as Continuous Integration (CI).
+CI aids in recognizing and resolving defects or issues at an early stage in the development lifecycle.

-Continuous Integration systems, like Hudson, build and test applications as soon as fresh or changed code is committed to the Source Control Management (SCM) system.
+Continuous Integration systems, such as Hudson, build and test software as new or modified code is committed to the Source Control Management (SCM) system.

 Hudson – Continuous Integration Tool

-Hudson is a widely known Java-based open source Continuous Integration tool.
-It allows teams to trigger builds and tests with every change in the SCM.
+Hudson is a popular Java-based open-source Continuous Integration tool.
+It enables tea to initiate builds and tests with every change committed to the SCM.

-Hudson supports various SCM tools, such as CVS, Subversion (SVN), Git, and more.
-It can build ANT-based and Maven-based projects, execute shell scripts and Windows batch commands, and send reports and notifications via Email, SMS, Skype, etc.
+Hudson supports various SCM tools like CVS, Subversion (SVN), Git, among others.
+It has the capability to build ANT-based and Maven-based projects, execute shell scripts and Windows batch commands, and deliver reports and notifications via Email, SMS, Skype, etc.

 Hudson Installation